 The primary military, commercial, and recreational port facilities on Guam are located in Apra Harbor.
 It is critical that navigational access to the channels be maintained for these users.
 The consequences of the alternatives for the proposed project and the no-action alternative were evaluated based upon the magnitude and duration of impacts to navigation.
-For activities within an alternative that would have an adverse impact on marine transportation (navigation), appropriate measures to minimize the impact to marine transportation have been identified.
+For activities within an alternative that would have an adverse impact on marine transportation (navigation), appropriate mitigation measures have been identified.
 The analysis of the alternatives addresses the potential impacts to navigation from the proposed berthing of the aircraft carrier.